-The airlines are incredibly busy at this time of year, so you’ll want to contact your airline as soon as possible once you’ve scheduled your flight.
-Ask the representative if they have any special procedures for traveling with catheters in your checked or carry-on luggage.
+The airlines are incredibly busy at this time of year, so you’ll want to contact your airline as soon as possible.
+Ask if they have any special procedures for travel with catheters in your checked or carry-on luggage.

-In addition, it might be a good idea to make sure your catheter supplies and any other medical equipment or accessories meet the TSA guidelines, so there are no surprises when you get to the airport.
+In addition, it might be a good idea to make sure your catheter supplies meet the TSA guidelines, so you don’t have any surprises at the security checkpoint.

-The TSA Guidelines have what is known as the 3-1-1 liquid rule.
-You are allowed to bring a quart-sized clear bag with liquid items, aerosols, gels, creams, and/or pastes through the security checkpoints in carry-on luggage as long as each item is 3.4 ounces or less.
+Do you know the 3-1-1 liquid rule?
+According to the TSA, you can bring a quart-sized clear bag with liquid items, aerosols, gels, creams, and/or pastes through the security checkpoints in carry-on luggage as long as each item is 3.4 ounces or less.

-Make sure to pack your lubrication and any other liquid supplies in accordance with this guideline in order to avoid any hold-ups at the TSA checkpoints.
+Make sure to pack any liquid supplies in accordance with this guideline to avoid hold-ups at security checkpoints.

-If you plan to pack all of your supplies in carry-on instead of checking any luggage, it’s possible, depending on your supply type, that you might need to provide some sort of medical exemption or documentation from your doctor proving the necessity of your medical supplies, such as your catheters.
+If you plan to pack all of your catheter supplies in a carry-on bag instead of checking any luggage, it’s possible, depending on your supply type, that you might need to provide documentation.
+This may be as simple as providing a document from your doctor proving the necessity of your medical supplies, such as your catheters.

 - Pack extra catheters just in case you are required to stay longer than originally planned.